eclipse-theia/theia/doc/Publishing.md

 - Update the forum release post to announce that the release has completed.
 - Submit to "Theia News", so that a Tweet will be created by the Twitter managers.
 Use [this template](https://github.com/eclipse-theia/theia/wiki/Eclipse-Theia-Twitter-strategy#release-announcement-no-review) for the message and post it [here](https://forms.gle/ccS6qawpS54FQZht5).

-### Yarn Upgrade

-After a release, it is a good time to perform a `yarn upgrade` on the repository to update the `yarn.lock`.
-Updating the `yarn.lock` helps identify potential problems with our dependency version ranges, and is more representative of what downstream adopters may pull when building their own applications.

-To successfully complete a `yarn upgrade`, one must:
-- perform `yarn upgrade` at the root of the repository.
-- fix any compilation errors, typing issues, and failing tests that may be introduced.

 ### Update Milestones